MariaMigrova/my-saving-goal/README.md

 My Saving Goal is a personal finance tracking app designed to help you monitor your income, expenses, and savings progress with ease.

-With intuitive input forms and automated goal calculations, it simplifies financial planning and keeps you on track to reach your savings goals.
+Set your own savings goal with a target amount and date, and update it anytime as your financial plans evolve.
+The app integrates with Google Sheets, where all your income and expense data are securely stored.
+Previous inputs are saved, allowing you to build on your existing financial history, and your savings are updated accordingly.

 Stay organized and in control of your finances with real-time updates and progress tracking.